gregecmaregec/gregecmaregec.github.io/_projects/foreword.md

 <br>
 <br>
-I hope you enjoy reading this report.
-Let me know any feedback at gregor.mihelac (at) outlook (dot) com
+For comments or inquiries you may reach me at gregor.mihelac (at) outlook (dot) com
 <br>
 <br>